Rachel Korine

-Rachel Korine is an American former actress.
-Married to director Harmony Korine, she is best known for starring as Cotty in his 2013 crime film Spring Breakers as well as Betsy in Men Go to Battle (2015), and Junia in The Knick (2014–2015).
+Rachel Anna Simon (formerly Korine) is an American former actress and artist.
+Formerly married to director Harmony Korine, she is best known for starring as Cotty in his 2013 crime film Spring Breakers as well as Betsy in Men Go to Battle (2015), and Junia in The Knick (2014–2015).

 Life and career

 Korine was born and raised in Nashville, Tennessee.
-She has starred in the films Septien, Mister Lonely, Trash Humpers, and Spring Breakers, the latter three of which are written and directed by her husband, Harmony Korine.
+She has starred in the films Septien, Mister Lonely, Trash Humpers, and Spring Breakers, the latter three of which are written and directed by her former husband, Harmony Korine.
 From 2014–2015, she played Junia on the Cinemax drama series The Knick.
+As an artist, she had an exhibit titled You & Me in 2025.

 Personal life

 Rachel and Harmony Korine met in their hometown of Nashville, and wed in 2007.
 They share a daughter and two sons.
+A 2025 Interview article reported that they were no longer married.